EulersLoveChild/classical-mechanics-simulations/README.md

 # Classical Mechanics Simulations

 Below, I document some physics simulations that fall under classical mechanics.
 This was done using Newtonian, Lagrangian, and Hamiltonian mechanics.
+These scenarios are based off of the problems from 'Classical Mechanics' by John R. Taylor.

 **The angles were measured from the vertical down.